Skip to Main Content

 Apply to the Anchor Initiative

-Any student with a high school or transfer grade point average between 2.0-2.7 will be automatically considered for the Anchor Initiative upon applying to Gordon College.
+Any student with a high school or transfer grade point average between 2.0-2.7 GPA will be automatically considered for the Anchor Initiative upon applying to Gordon College.

-The deadline for admission into the program is flexible, but applicants are encouraged to apply to Gordon as soon as possible to reserve a place in the program.
+The deadline for admission into Anchor is flexible, but applicants are encouraged to apply to Gordon College as soon as possible to reserve a place in the program.
+Accepted students will be notified through an admissions letter and provided with resources to facilitate a smooth transition to Gordon College.

 1. Apply to Gordon